SCRT-HQ/VaporShell/docs/glossary/Add-VSCodeBuildProjectWebhookFilter.md

 The type of webhook filter.
 There are five webhook filter types: EVENT, ACTOR_ACCOUNT_ID, HEAD_REF, BASE_REF, and FILE_PATH.
 EVENT
-A webhook event triggers a build when the provided pattern matches one of four event types: PUSH, PULL_REQUEST_CREATED, PULL_REQUEST_UPDATED, and PULL_REQUEST_REOPENED.
+A webhook event triggers a build when the provided pattern matches one of five event types: PUSH, PULL_REQUEST_CREATED, PULL_REQUEST_UPDATED, PULL_REQUEST_REOPENED, and PULL_REQUEST_MERGED.
 The EVENT patterns are specified as a comma-separated string.
 For example, PUSH, PULL_REQUEST_CREATED, PULL_REQUEST_UPDATED filters all push, pull request created, and pull request updated events.
 The PULL_REQUEST_REOPENED works with GitHub and GitHub Enterprise only.